serverpod/cli_tools/README_config.md

 By using the `MultiDomainConfigBroker`, configuration sources from multiple providers can be used, called configuration *domains*.

-They are distinguished by the format used in the configKey.
+They are distinguished by the format used in the configKey, which needs to specify a so-called *qualified key* - qualifying the key with the domain it is found in.

+Domains are matched using `Pattern`, e.g. string prefixes or regular expressions.
 For example, a simple prefix and colon syntax can be used:

 ```dart